atrettel/sheardata/README.md

 digitization for use.
 I identify several of these previous data compilations below.

-- Koos, Eugene Chen 1932, "Mechanisms of isothermal and non-isothermal flow of fluids in pipes".
+- Koo, Eugene Chen 1932, "Mechanisms of isothermal and non-isothermal flow of fluids in pipes".
 Massachusetts Institute of Technology Ph.D. thesis.

     - [MIT](http://hdl.handle.net/1721.1/61824)